sourcegraph/handbook/content/departments/finance/process/collections.md

 - **Account Executives:** Throughout the customer contract, Account Executives are responsible for communicating to the Deal Desk and Accounting Teams, any contract information such as:

-  - Customer use of any 3rd party supplier management platforms for invoice submission, (such as Ariba, Coupa, Etc)
+  - **Customer use of any 3rd party supplier management platforms** for invoice submission, (such as Ariba, Coupa, Etc)
   - **PO number if required by the customer** If a customer requires a PO, an invoice cannot be issued until it has been obtained
-  - **Completion of any new vendor set-up requirements.** The information and documents usually required by customers can be found in the handbook page.
+  - **Completion of any new vendor set-up requirements.** The information and documents usually required by customers can be found in the [Sales Resources](tools/salesresources.md) handbook page.
 Any documentation required that cannot be found on the Sales Resources Handbook page, should be requested within the #deal-desk Slack channel.
   - **Any changes in contact information.** If this is a new customer we must have the customer’s AP email address/Contact
-  - Sharing any verbal communication with the customer regarding AR as applicable.
+  - **Sharing any verbal communication with the customer regarding AR as applicable**.
     Account Executives will be accountable for proactively addressing A/R issues once assigned and based on the class outlined in the CCM, and regularly communicating with the Deal Desk and Accounting Team on efforts made.

 - **Customer Engineer** - In the case that a customer engineer has more rapport with our customer than the AE, the CE on the account should be enlisted to assist in collections efforts with their own contacts